hastic-zzz/hastic-server/README.md

 Commercial support, professional services **or any help** — send us your inquiry at ping@hastic.io

 ## About CorpGlory Inc.
-Hastic project developed by [CorpGlory Inc.](https://corpglory.com/), a company which provides high quality software development, data visualization, Grafana and monitoring consulting.
+Hastic is a project developed by [CorpGlory Inc.](https://corpglory.com/), a company that provides high-quality software development, data visualization, Grafana and monitoring consulting.